caali-hackerman/caali-hackerman.github.io/nextgen_proxy.md

 - Region improvements
   - Russian players will now be able to use proxy properly using both `www.tera-online.ru` and `launcher.tera-online.ru` (fixes proxy servers not appearing in list)
   - Removed the `KR-NAVER` region.
 If you're playing on Korean servers through through Naver, just change region to `KR` (it supports both Nexon and Naver logins now).
 - The modules `swim-fix` and `chat-sanitizer` have been merged into a single `bugfix` module.
+  - Migration will be performed automatically if any of these is installed.
+- The modules `instant-enchant`, `instant-soulbind`, `instant-upgrade`, `instant-dismantle`, and `instant-merge` have been merged into a single `instant-everything` module.
-Migration will be performed automatically if they are installed.
+  - Migration will be performed automatically if any of these is installed.

 ## General
 - JS strict mode is now enforced globally.
 This means that you don't need to `"use strict"` your modules anymore, and it will give proxy a nice overall speed boost.